Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic

-Wan et al. \cite{wan_bug_2017} manually classified 946 unique bugs across eight blockchain systems into ten categories using card sorting.
-They also investigated bug-fixing dynamics in blockchain systems, revealing that security bugs took the longest, while performance bugs often remained unresolved for extended periods.
+Wan et al. \cite{wan_bug_2017} manually classified 946 unique bugs across eight blockchain systems into ten categories using card sorting and investigated bug-fixing dynamics in blockchain systems.
+Furthermore, Wan et al. \cite{wan_what_2021} analyzed blockchain-related discussions from Stack Overflow.
+Using LDA, they extracted 45 topics distributed across six architectural layers.
+Although this research shares objectives with ours, it diverges in its reliance on Q\&A platforms as the data source.
+Repository mining on GitHub, by contrast, offers a more direct lens into the processes of software development and evolution, as issue reports typically capture long-term maintenance challenges~\cite{kalliamvakou_promises_2014}, whereas Stack Overflow posts predominantly reflect short-term problem solving and knowledge sharing~\cite{treude_how_2011}.
+This difference between these two data sources motivated us to choose GitHub in our study.

-Despite extensive work on issue analysis, topic modeling, and blockchain software, there remains a gap in applying advanced topic modeling techniques to systematically uncover and categorize development challenges in blockchain-related GitHub issues.
-Existing work typically targets general software domains or specific concerns, lacking a comprehensive, data-driven view of developer-reported issues in blockchain projects.
-This study fills that gap.
+Despite substantial progress in issue analysis, topic modeling, and blockchain software research, advanced topic modeling has not yet been systematically applied to GitHub issues in the blockchain domain.
+Prior studies either address general software contexts or focus on specific concerns, leaving a gap in providing a comprehensive, data-driven view of developer-reported challenges.
+This study seeks to address that gap.